How to migrate Android devices from another MDM to Hexnode?

 Your reseller will setup the zero-touch enrollment account for your organization if the devices were purchased from a zero-touch carrier or reseller.

-Step-3: Configure G Suite, Android Enterprise, Samsung KME, and Android ZTE
+Step-3: Configure Google Workspace (G Suite), Android Enterprise, Samsung KME, and Android ZTE

-- G Suite – Prior to integrating G Suite with Hexnode MDM, create a service account with Google and manage API client access for MDM.To integrate G Suite with Hexnode MDM:
+- Google Workspace (G Suite) – Prior to integrating Google Workspace (G Suite) with Hexnode UEM, create a service account with Google and manage API client access for MDM.To integrate Google Workspace (G Suite) with Hexnode UEM:

-- Configure G Suite in your Hexnode MDM portal by uploading the JSON key downloaded from the Google Developers Console.
+- Configure Google Workspace (G Suite) in your Hexnode UEM portal by uploading the JSON key downloaded from the Google Developers Console.